XtracT/mealiemate/README.md

 # MealieMate

-MealieMate is a collection of Python scripts and services that integrate with [Mealie](https://github.com/hay-kot/mealie), [Home Assistant](https://www.home-assistant.io/), and [MQTT](https://mqtt.org/) to provide advanced meal planning, recipe tagging, and shopping list generation—powered by OpenAI GPT.
-Each script can be controlled via switches in Home Assistant, and logs its progress and feedbacks in several sensors.
+MealieMate is a collection of Python scripts bundled in a service that integrate with [Mealie](https://github.com/hay-kot/mealie), [Home Assistant](https://www.home-assistant.io/), and [MQTT](https://mqtt.org/) to provide advanced meal planning, recipe tagging, and shopping list generation—powered by OpenAI GPT.
+Each script can be controlled via switches in Home Assistant, and logs its progress and feedback in several sensors.

 *Disclaimer*: This is a project to help me learn different things, I am just sharing it openly to learn even more.